Build Your Minimalist Wardrobe That Lasts For Years

 4. Timeless Trousers

 To make sure your trousers stay in your minimalist wardrobe for a while, timeless design is the key.

-Maintain A Minimalist Wardrobe?
+How Do You Maintain a Minimalist Wardrobe?

 Once you’ve slowly rebuilt your sustainable, minimalist wardrobe with intentional pieces of higher quality, put in your calendar a review in six months.

 After a while, it’s a good idea to start from the beginning, clean out your closet, and refresh, using the same four tips above.